About Your Lymphovenous Bypass (LVB) Surgery for Lymphedema

 During your surgery

-After you’re fully asleep, a breathing tube will be placed through your mouth and into your windpipe to help you breathe.
+After you’re fully asleep, your care team will place a breathing tube through your mouth into your airway.
+It will help you breathe.

 First, your surgeon will inject (give you a shot of) green dye between the fingers or toes on your affected limb.
 The dye will travel through your lymphatic vessels so it’s easier for your surgeon to see them.